Pigeon Whole Bakers – Introduction

-The bread can also be bought during the week from Pigeon Hole, the Hill Street Grocer, the Wursthaus Kitchen and the Salad Bowl.
-On Saturday morning you can also buy their bread from the Harvest Feast stall outside the Salamanca Fruit Market.
+The bread can also be bought during the week from Pigeon Hole Café, the Hill Street Grocer, the Wursthaus Kitchen and the Salad Bowl.

 They also have an outlet in the Hill Street complex in Devonport at 48-54 Oldaker St. Devonport.